wangziqi2013/wangziqi2013.github.io/_posts/2019-08-16-improving-the-performance-and-endurance-of-encrypted.markdown

    then the question becomes how you write back the cache data on power failure?

 2. The paper did not mention how caches are persisted back to the NVM, i.e. how to ensure that the update of the hash table, the mapping tables and the cache block are conducted atomically?
+I understand that you may use ADR as an excuse (as some previous publication point out) and say just make sure both updates are in the store buffer before they are saved by ADR.

 This paper unifies NVM encryption and deduplication into a simple machanism with both low latency and reasonable metadata storage overhead.
 Encryption and deduplication are two important features for NVM based systems.
 Encryption avoids system data from